 0617-03 DEFINITIONS

+Applicable definitions are found in Inspection Manual Chapter 2507, “Vendor inspections.”

 0617-04 RESPONSIBILITIES AND AUTHORITIES

-All inspectors are required to prepare vendor and QA implementation inspection reports in accordance with the guidance provided in this Inspection Manual chapter.
+All NRC inspectors are required to prepare vendor and QA implementation inspection reports in accordance with the guidance provided in this Inspection Manual chapter.

 General Responsibilities.
 Each inspection of a vendor, licensee, or applicant shall be documented with a narrative inspection report consisting of a cover letter, a cover page, an executive summary, and inspection details as appropriate.
 The inspection team leader prepares an inspection plan in accordance with the appropriate IMC prior to the inspection.